 1. Overfeeding or less feeding

-However, the good practice is to nurse them for a reasonable amount of time, if they are asleep wake them up and feed because while nursing it is somewhat unpredictable how much baby has eaten.
+The good practice is to nurse them for a reasonable amount of time, if they are asleep, wake them up and feed them because while nursing it is somewhat unpredictable how much the baby has eaten.
+Most Experts advise 15 minutes at least on each side.

-You can pump out breastmilk and bottle feed to better understand how well your baby is eating so far.
+The best way to do it is to pump out breastmilk and bottle feed to understand better how well your baby is eating.

-This certainly does not mean that if your baby is crying out of hunger and you don’t offer anything because she just ate.
-Every baby grows at a different pace, so their needs tend to vary.
+This certainly does not mean that if your baby is crying out of hunger and you don’t offer anything because they just ate.
+Always remember, every baby grows at a different pace, so their growing needs tend to vary.

 Burping is as essential as feeding a newborn.
-Babies need to burp once they are done with feeding.
-Keep your baby elevated after a feed or put her on your shoulder for 15 to 20 mins so she might not throw up.
-If you have to put your baby down due to any reason (chores) or you have to take care of other kids too, put them in baby rocker which keeps them elevated.
+Babies need to burp once they are done eating.
+Keeping your baby elevated after a feed or putting her on your shoulder for 15 to 20 mins is essential so they do not throw up immediately after eating.

-In addition to that, wearing your baby is also a good option for keeping her elevated and to avoid any reflux issues.
+Moreover, wearing your baby is also a good option for keeping her elevated and combatting any reflux issues.

-The art of burping and Effective ways mom can help babies with gas issues.
+Related: Effective ways mom can help babies burp and relieve gas issues.

 3. Waking them up for Night Feedings

-Although babies wake up when they are hungry or dirty, and it is not going to be more than two hours anyway.
-However, If they sleep longer than 4 hours, Set an alarm for 4 hours, wake them up and feed as they should not get dehydrated in the early days of their lives.
+Besides, babies wake up when hungry or dirty, it will not be more than two hours anyway.
+However, If they sleep longer than 4 hours, Set an alarm for 4 hours, wake them up and feed them as they should not get dehydrated in the early days of their lives.

-Remember, when babies are dehydrated, they tend to get sluggish, fatigued, and more sleepy.
-Keep an eye on the baby’s health and talk to your doctor immediately if you see any signs of lethargy or the baby is skipping two feedings in a row or seems disinterested.
+Remember, when dehydrated, babies tend to get sluggish, fatigued, and sleepy.
+Keep an eye on the baby’s health and talk to your doctor immediately if you notice any signs of lethargy or if the baby is skipping two feedings in a row or seems disinterested.

-However, you can do a dream feedings if you want.
-It is waking up your baby to feed before she wakes up crying.
-Before you go to bed, feed your baby so that you both can sleep for at least 4 hours at a stretch.
+Moreover, offer dream feedings at night to your baby if your baby wakes up crying due to hunger.
+Dream feeding is actually waking up your baby to feed before their hunger kicks in and wake up crying.
+Feed your baby before you go to bed so that you both can sleep for at least 4 hours at a stretch.

-Choosing a dream feeding process entirely depends on your routine and how feasible this practice would be for you.
+Choosing a dream feed at night or feeding on demand during the day entirely depends on your routine and how feasible it is for you and the baby.

-8 Reasons why your baby is refusing bottle or not nursing.
+8 Reasons why your baby is refusing a bottle or not nursing.

 12 Reasons why your baby is having trouble sleeping through the night.

-For some moms (not all), it takes a while for them to have a milk supply about 3 to 5 days.
-Although every mom wants to have a supply right after delivery and unfortunately, that’s not true for every woman.
-Some women get the right amount of milk supply right away to meet their babies’ nutritional demands, whereas some have to wait.
+For some moms (not all), it takes a while for them to have a milk supply of about 3 to 5 days.
+Besides every mom wants to have a supply right after delivery and unfortunately, that’s not always possible for every woman.
+Some women’s bodies start producing the right amount of milk supply right away to meet their babies’ nutritional demands, whereas some have to wait.

-When moms deliver they get colostrum, thick yellowish milk, that is all the nutrition your baby needs for the first several days of her life, also it has infection-fighting antibodies.
+When moms deliver they get colostrum, thick yellowish milk, which is all the nutrition your baby needs for the first several days of her life, also this gold milk (colostrum) has infection-fighting antibodies.

-As colostrum is the first food, your baby is going to get and, that is supposed to be enough for her tiny stomach in those early days.
+As colostrum is the first food, your baby is going to get, that is supposed to be enough for her tiny stomach in those early days.
 Also, it is very light and easy on digestion so: babies tend to get more hungry.
-That is why moms need to keep expressing more colostrum to help baby get more interested in nursing.
+That is why moms need to keep expressing more colostrum to help babies get more interested in nursing.

-After colostrum, the milk supply – transitional milk with a more runny and whitish color- set in within a few days.
-Transitional milk set in once your baby gets a good latch and nurse more.
-Remember, breastfeeding is a demand and supply relationship; the more you nurse, the better will be the milk supply.
+After colostrum, the supply of transitional milk with a more runny and whitish color set in within a few days.
+Transitional milk sets in once your baby gets a good latch and nurses more.
+Remember, breastfeeding is a demand-and-supply relationship; the more you nurse, the better the milk supply will be.

-Hospital doctors and nurses evaluate baby’s progress in terms of feedings, wet diapers and weight analysis.
+• Hospital doctors and nurses evaluate the baby’s progress in terms of feedings, wet diapers, and weight analysis.

-Pediatricians monitor baby’s growth for the first two weeks after birth and see if your baby is gaining weight, otherwise, they may ask you for supplementing with formula along with breastfeeding.
+• Pediatricians monitor the baby’s growth for the first two weeks after birth and see if your baby is gaining weight.
+Otherwise, they may ask you for a supplement using formula along with breastfeeding.
 You can do a combination feed if your baby needs more milk unless you get enough supply.

-To increase breastmilk, you can try eating lactation cookies to improve milk supply fast.
+• To increase breastmilk, you can eat lactation cookies to improve your milk supply quickly.
 Also, try using breastmilk supplements to produce more milk.

-There is nothing like breastmilk for babies, and it should be the priority but, there could be numerous other factors for not having enough feed or baby not eating enough.
+• There is nothing like breastmilk for babies, and it should be a priority but, there could be numerous other factors for not having enough milk supply or baby not eating enough.

 Talk to your doctor about other possible options.

-Lactation consultants are a great help when you feel like quitting and not trying enough, they come for you.
-I would suggest you should get a breastfeeding class before you go into labor.
+• Lactation consultants are a great help when you feel like quitting and not trying enough, they come for you.
+I would suggest you should get a breastfeeding class before you deliver.

 Read more